Michelle Fine

-Michelle Melody Fine (born December 28, 1952) is a distinguished professor at the City University of New York and has her training in Social and Personality Psychology, Environmental Psychology, American Studies, and Urban Education.
+Michelle Melody Fine is a distinguished professor at the City University of New York and has her training in Social and Personality Psychology, Environmental Psychology, American Studies, and Urban Education.
 Her research includes the topics of social injustice and resistance and urban education.
 Fine is also an author and has written several works, one of her most known being Muslim American Youth (2008).

 Fine's work integrates critical psychological theory with feminist and post-colonial theory using participants and holds strong commitments to research for social justice.

 Career

 Michelle Fine has a Ph.D. in Social Psychology from Teachers College of Columbia University.
 She is a professor of Critical Psychology, Women's Studies, American Studies, and Urban Education at the Graduate Center.

 She focuses on social injustice in terms of research and has given expert testimonies in legal cases such as The Military College of South Carolina and Valenzuela et al. vs. O’Connell and the California State Department of Education in which people of color in urban settings were not given adequate educational opportunities by California schools.
 She has also provided expert testimonies for women and influenced the victories of women who sued for acceptance to the Citadel Military Academy in Shannon Richey Faulkner and the US v.
 James E Jones, et al. for The Citadel.
 Later, she participated in drafting the Psychologists Amicus Brief in Graham and Sullivan v.
 State of Florida.

 Fine is a founding faculty member of the Public Science Project, which produces theoretically informed and historically enriched research in social policy debates and organizing movements for educational equity and human rights.
 The Public Science Project has received more than $1,000,000 in grants from public institutions and private foundations that include the Rockefeller Foundation, Overbrook Foundation, and the Open Society Foundation.
 Fine has received degrees from Bank Street College and Lewis and Clark University and is also a commencement speaker.